 beta-2 receptors that are found on

-give relaxation to the airways now long
+bronchial or smooth muscles this will give relaxation to the airways now long

-term asthma is usually treated with anti-inflammatory steroids so you reduce inflammation of the airwaves of course by doing this will prevent or decrease the frequency of attacks lung
+term asthma is usually treated with anti-inflammatory steroids so you reduce inflammation of the airwaves of course by doing this will prevent or decrease the frequency of attacks lung cancer is another severe obstructive

 respiratory disease and it's the number